stleerh/documents/blogs/whats_new_1.5/index.md

 # What's New in Network Observability 1.5

-Network Observability 1.5 is the next version of the operator from Red Hat that focuses on providing insights into networking.
+Network Observability 1.5 is the new version of the operator from Red Hat that focuses on providing insights into networking.
 There's an upstream version that runs on plain Kubernetes, but this blog will focus on using OpenShift Container Platform (OCP) and the OpenShift web console for the user interface.

 I will highlight the most important new features of this release so if you want a summary of all the changes including bug fixes, check out the [release notes](https://docs.openshift.com/container-platform/4.15/network_observability/network-observability-operator-release-notes.html).
 If you want some background of this product, read the [OpenShift documentation](https://docs.openshift.com/container-platform/4.15/network_observability/network-observability-overview.html) and various [Red Hat blogs](https://www.redhat.com/en/blog) on this topic, including my blog on the previous [1.4 release](https://www.redhat.com/en/blog/whats-new-in-network-observability-1.4).

 To get started, you should have an OpenShift cluster.
 You will need to log in with a cluster-admin role.
-Follow the steps at this [link](https://docs.openshift.com/container-platform/4.15/network_observability/installing-operators.html) to install **Network Observability** provided by Red Hat in **OperatorHub** on the OpenShift web console.
+Follow the [documentation steps](https://docs.openshift.com/container-platform/4.15/network_observability/installing-operators.html) to install **Network Observability** provided by Red Hat in **OperatorHub** on the OpenShift web console.

 ## Feature Highlights

-Version 1.5 has significant improvements in ease-of-use and a number of features related to metrics.
+Version 1.5 has significant improvements in ease-of-use and a number of features related to graphs and metrics.
 The Flow Round Trip Time (RTT) feature that was in Technical Preview is now in General Availability (GA), which means it is fully supported.

 If you've used Network Observability before, the first thing you might have noticed after installing the operator is that there are two APIs available instead of one (Figure 1).